 After being hired, employers often provide an extensive job training process with new bookkeepers.
 Paired up with an experienced bookkeeper, new employees will observe work policies and learn how to perform the necessary operations associated with bookkeeping.
 Each employer will have different policies or methods for conducting work, so it is important that bookkeepers learn how the work is performed.

 Step 3: Attain the Certified Bookkeeper Designation

-To acquire the Certified Bookkeeper (CB) designation through the American Institute of Professional Bookkeepers, applicants must have two years of bookkeeping experience.
-Bookkeepers need to follow the code of ethics set in place by this organization and pass an examination to earn certification.
+To acquire the Certified Bookkeeper (CB) designation through the American Institute of Professional Bookkeepers, you must have two years of bookkeeping experience.
+You need to follow the code of ethics set in place by this organization and pass an examination to earn certification.
 The examination to become a Certified Bookkeeper is divided into four parts.
-There are preparation courses available online and at colleges to prepare bookkeepers for certification.
+There are preparation courses available online and at colleges to prepare you for certification.

 Step 4: Continue Training and Education to Advance Your Career